gloriadesideri/nvim_config/README.md

 using [Skim](https://skim-app.sourceforge.io/) but you can check out other readers on the VimTex documentation.

 You need to install LaTex on your local machine.
 You can do this [here](https://www.latex-project.org/get/).
 If you are a MacOS user I suggest you to download BasicTex instead of the full package.

+Also you will need to install ripgrep from [here](https://github.com/BurntSushi/ripgrep) to make Telescope work.
 ## How to configure Nvim
 - clone this repository in your local machine
 - copy the `nvim` folder inside your `.config` folder